Torus Quotients as Global Quotients by Finite Groups: Characterization of torus quotients: proof of main theorem

 Let $u$ be a point of $[U/G]$ such that $f(u)=z$.
 We have that $f$ is a homeomorphism, as $[U/G]\to X$ and $\X\to X$ are coarse space maps, hence homeomorphisms.
 Therefore, the components of $\D$ passing through $z$ are in bijection with the components of $f^{-1}(\D)$ passing through $u$.
 These are in bijection with the components of the induced divisor in $[U/G]\times_X\spec\hhat\O_{X,x}$, as the distinct formal components are stabilized by distinct subgroups of $G$.
 Finally, these are in bijection with the components of the induced divisor in $\X\times_X\spec\hhat\O_{X,x}$, as the morphism $[U/G]\times_X\spec\hhat\O_{X,x}\to \X\times_X\spec\hhat\O_{X,x}$ is a homeomorphism. \end{proof}

 \begin{corollary} Suppose $U$ is a smooth algebraic space and $G$ is a diagonalizable group that acts properly on $U$ with tame finite stabilizers.
-If $\X$ is the canonical stack over $U/G$, then the induced map $f:[U/G]\to \X$ is a root stack morphism along a collection of smooth connected divisors with normal crossings. \end{corollary} \begin{proof} This is a direct consequence of Lemma \ref{l:diagsnc} and Theorem \ref{thm:bottom-up-smooth-DM}, as a root stack of a simple normal crossing divisor is smooth \cite[1.3.b(3)]{fmn}, so isomorphic to its canonical stack. \end{proof}
+Then the induced map $f:[U/G]\to (U/G)^\can$ is a root stack morphism along a collection of smooth connected divisors with simple normal crossings. \end{corollary} \begin{proof} By \cite[Theorem 1]{bottomupDM}, any smooth separated tame Deligne-Mumford stack $\X$ is isomorphic to $\sqrt{\D/X^\can}^\can$, where $X$ is the coarse space of $\X$ and $\D$ is the ramification divisor of the induced map $\X\to X^\can$.
+The result follows from Lemma \ref{l:diagsnc}, as a root stack of a simple normal crossing divisor is smooth \cite[1.3.b(3)]{fmn}, so isomorphic to its canonical stack. \end{proof}

-\begin{corollary} Let $X$ be an algebraic space with quotient singularities and let $\X$ be its canonical stack.
-Then $X$ is a torus quotient space if and only if $\X$ is a torus quotient stack. \end{corollary} \begin{proof} By Corollary \ref{cor:diagrootstack}, it suffices to show that a stack $\X$ is a torus quotient stack if and only if $\Y=\sqrt[n]{(\L,s)/\X}$ is a torus quotient stack for some $\L$, $s$, and $n$, where the vanishing locus of $s$ is smooth and connected.
-Consider the following diagram, in which $f$ corresponds to the line bundle $\L$ with section $s$.
-The squares are cartesian.
-Let $\M$ be the universal line bundle on $\Y$ so that $\M^{\otimes n}\cong \L$ (i.e.~the line bundle corresponding to $u\circ g$ in the diagram below).
+\begin{corollary} Let $X$ be an algebraic space with quotient singularities.
+Then $X$ is a torus quotient space if and only if $X^\can$ is a torus quotient stack. \end{corollary} \begin{proof} By Corollary \ref{cor:diagrootstack}, it suffices to show that a stack is a torus quotient stack if and only if its roots along smooth connected divisors are torus quotient stacks.
+Let $\X$ be a stack, and let $\Y=\sqrt[n]{(\L,s)/\X}$, for some $\L$, $s$, and $n$, where the vanishing locus of $s$ is smooth and connected.
+Consider the following cartesian diagram, in which $f$ corresponds to the line bundle $\L$ with section $s$.
+Let $\M$ be the universal line bundle on $\Y$ so that $\M^{\otimes n}\cong \L$ (i.e.~the line bundle corresponding to $u\circ g$ in the diagram below), and let $t$ be the universal section of $\M$ so that $t^{\otimes n}=s$.